MelonKony/millmint/site/factbook/world/vekllei/kalina/aloi.md

 Aloi has scarce natural resources and historically was known for its maritime commerce, particularly for its part in the trans-Atlantic slave trade and the sale of weapons to the U.S. during its revolution.
 It was discovered and colonised by the British in the 17th Century, who displaced native Caribs and exercised limited control over its population of mostly Jewish and Dutch traders.

 The capital of Condordia is a historic and beautiful maritime town, iconic for its old stone warehouses along the waterfront and the British fort in its centre.
 Almost every employed person on Aloi works for the [government](/government/), either in its administration, schools, or the power company.
-It is closely connected to the nearby islands of Liamuiga and Saba by hydrofoil, and by the airstrip on the Atlantic side for longer journeys.
+It is closely connected to the nearby islands of Liamuiga and {{<link/saba>}} by hydrofoil, and by the airstrip on the Atlantic side for longer journeys.

 A dormant volcano known as The Quill marks the highest point on the island, and its crater conceals a dark forest filled with tropical vegetation and flowers.
 Trade winds strike the Atlantic side of the island and little grows there, but the Caribbean side is home to breadfruit and banana groves.
 The island suffers poor rainfall and common cisterns collect it for domestic use.
 Most Aloians grow their own produce, and speak English and an Arawak Creole.